Sexy Toto

 Sexy Toto (Italian: Totòsexy) is a 1963 Italian comedy film directed by Mario Amendola and starring Totò and Erminio Macario.
 It consisted of a mere montage of scenes discarded from Toto's First Night.
-It attracted around 880,000 spectators, considerably less than usual for a Totò films.
+It attracted around 880,000 spectators, considerably less than usual for a Totò film.

 Plot

 After being arrested for criminal activities, two street musicians swap sexy stories with the other inmates.